 In Britain, the CMA has taken action against social media agency Social Chain for failing to disclose that a series of posts were part of a paid-for campaign; and took issue with an online knitwear retailer posting fake reviews.

 While some may consider astroturfing a victimless crime, when you consider shoppers’ faith in online reviews and the fact that their favorite sites may be deliberately trying to mislead them, it’s clear that there’s a major trust issue at stake.

 For classified sites, dating apps, and online marketplace owners, who have spent long building credibility, gaining visibility, and getting users and vendors on board, a culture where fake reviews persist can be disastrous.

-But when so many sites rely on User-Generated Content, the task of monitoring and moderating real reviews, bad reviews, and fake reviews is an enormous undertaking – and often costly.
+But when so many sites rely on User-Generated Content, monitoring and moderating real, bad, and fake reviews is an enormous undertaking – and often costly.

 While many fake reviews are often easy to spot (awkwardly put together, with bad spelling and grammar), manually moderating them becomes unsustainable – even for a small team of experts when they appear at scale.

 That’s why new ways to detect and prevent are starting to gain traction.
 For example, many sites and marketplaces are starting to limit review posting to those who’ve bought something from a specific vendor.
-However, as per the Amazon example above, this is a practice that is easy to circumvent.
+However, as per the Amazon example above, this practice is easy to circumvent.

 A more reliable method is automated moderation – using machine learning algorithms that can be trained to detect fake reviews and other forms of unwanted or illegal content on a particular classified website or marketing.
-Using filters, the algorithm is continually fed examples of good and bad content to the point that it can automatically identify between the two.
+Using filters, the algorithm is continually fed examples of good and bad content so that it can automatically identify between the two.